 The only documentation that will be permitted for distribution is that which is distributed by the SRA Recording Secretary.

-The SRA Recording Secretary will post the campaign material on the MSU website in the same manner as a supporting document.
+The SRA Recording Secretary will post the platform documentation on the MSU website in the same manner as a supporting document (ex: a memo to support an agenda item);

-Any documentation which is not submitted by the above stated deadline will not be posted on the MSU Website.
+Any documentation which is not submitted by the above stated deadline will not be posted on the MSU Website;

+It is the responsibility of the candidate to circulate documentation to the SRA, if it is not submitted by the above stated deadline.

-Meetings pertaining to campaigning for these elections shall not take place in the MSU office.
+Meetings pertaining to campaigning for these elections shall not take place in the MSU office;

-Candidates may request from the Speaker contact information from the SRA:
+Candidates may request from the Speaker contact information from the SRA;

 The Speaker will notify the incoming SRA members of their intent to release contact information and provide members with at least 24 hours to opt out of this information sharing.

 Amendments

-Any amendments to this policy shall require five (5) days notice.

 Notification of intent and/or motions to amend this policy shall be communicated on the Elections webpage with the original information on the election process.